The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 What Equipment and Recording Setup Do You Actually Need?

 You don’t need a professional studio.
-You need audio that sounds clean enough that a busy finance executive doesn’t reach for the skip button in the first 90 seconds.
-That’s a lower bar than people assume, and a higher bar than most home office setups hit without some intentional choices.
+You just need audio that sounds clean enough that a busy finance executive doesn’t reach for the skip button in the first 90 seconds.
+That’s a lower bar than people assume, and a higher bar than the average home office setups hit without some intentional choices.

 Microphone.
 Two reliable entry-level options: the Audio-Technica ATR2100x (USB and XLR, around $99) or the Shure MV7 (USB and XLR, around $249).
-Both connect directly via USB for solo recordings.
-Both perform well in untreated rooms.
-If you’re recording in-person interviews, the ATR2100x is the more practical choice at scale.
+Both can connect directly via USB for solo recordings.
+Both also perform well in untreated rooms.

 Audio interface.
 Only needed if you’re using an XLR microphone with a standalone interface setup.
-For most finance podcast hosts, USB direct is sufficient and removes one failure point.
+For Finance podcast hosts, USB direct is sufficient and removes a common failure point.

 Acoustic treatment.
 You don’t need foam panels.
-You need to record in a room with soft furnishings, including carpet, curtains, and bookshelves.
+Just make sure the room you record in has soft furnishings like a carpet, curtains, bookshelves, etc. An empty room will create unwanted audio reflections, leading to lower-quality sound.
 A corner office with floor-to-ceiling glass is a poor recording environment regardless of microphone quality.
-Test your space before you commit.
+Always test your space before you commit.

 Recording software.
 For remote interviews, Riverside.fm records each participant locally, which means the audio quality doesn’t depend on the call connection.
-Descript handles both recording and editing in one tool, which simplifies the workflow for in-house teams.
-Either works for a finance podcast launch.
+Riverside and Descript both handle recording and editing in one tool, which simplifies the workflow for in-house teams.
+Either should work well for a finance podcast.

 Test episode.
 Record a full-length test episode, not a 30-second mic check.
 Listen back on headphones and on a laptop speaker.
 If you can hear room echo, HVAC noise, or keyboard clicks, fix them before recording your real episodes.

 Export settings.
 MP3, 128kbps stereo, 44.1kHz.
 This is the standard that passes every major podcast directory.
-Music-heavy shows can go to 192kbps, but most B2B finance podcasts are voice-only at 128kbps.
+Music-heavy shows can go to 192kbps, but for a B2B finance podcast, 128kbps works great.

 File naming.
-Use a consistent convention from episode one: ShowName_EP001_YYYYMMDD.
+Use a consistent convention from episode one for organizational purposes.
+Something like “Show _Name_EP001_V1″ works great.
 This seems trivial until you’re managing 50 episodes across multiple editors and the wrong file gets uploaded.

 What Branding Assets Do You Need Before Launch?